-- When engineers hand on developing a new product, they need to design the product.
+- When engineers develop a new product, they need to design the product.
 Engineers use the dial caliper when they are doing the product design.

 The majority of dial calipers are capable of measuring any object’s dimensions.
 The vast majority of dial calipers have the capability of measuring in four distinct ways.

-There are four different kinds of measures: inside measurements, depth measurements, outside measurements, and step measurements.
+There are four different kinds of measurements: inside measurements, depth measurements, outside measurements, and step measurements.
 In this part of the lesson, we will get some basic familiarity with them.

 Type 1: Inside Measurement with Dial Caliper

 To take an internal measurement, simply close the caliper and position the jaws over the target area.
 The lower outer jaws are bigger than the smaller upper inner jaws.
 Put the caliper back together and check that the dial reads 0.
 Put the jaws of the measuring tool into the opening.

 Turning the thumbwheel counterclockwise opens the inner jaws.
 Proceed with the tool search until you find the highest dial reading.
 When the top locking screw has been tightened, the caliper jaws can be taken off.
 The interior length can be calculated by adding the results from the scale and the dial.

 The dial caliper is user-friendly and makes quick work of taking external measurements.
 To take a measurement, position the jaws over the item to be measured, and then turn your thumb anticlockwise to close the gap.

 Crank the thumbwheel in a clockwise direction while holding the caliper in a perpendicular position to the object.
 It takes practice to find the smallest measurement possible by moving the caliper and spinning the thumbwheel on the instrument.
 Find the number that is the lowest.